jcoupon/swot/README.md

 ### Dependencies

-`SWOT` requires OPEN MPI (for paralellisation) and GSL (for integration and random numbers) libraires installed on your machine.
-If OPEN MPI or GSL is installed in a different directory than `usr/local`, edit the `Makefile` and set the `MPI` or `GSL` variable accordingly.
+`SWOT` requires OPEN MPI (for paralellisation) and GSL (for integration and random numbers) libraires.
+If OPEN MPI or GSL is installed in a different directory than `/usr/local`, edit the `Makefile` and set the `MPI` or `GSL` variable accordingly.

 To install OPEN MPI, please visit http://www.open-mpi.org/.
 Note that OPEN MPI is a wrapper to the default C-code compiler on your machine.
 To install it with another C compiler (for example intel `icc`), re-install OPEN MPI with the following command:
 ```